 What is a sound bar?

-A sound bar is a thin, long all-in-one speaker system that plugs into power and connects via an HDMI, optical out cable, or USB.
-They are designed to be compact, and they sit under your TV on your entertainment stand or can be mounted on a bracket directly under a TV that’s mounted on the wall.
+A sound bar is an all-in-one speaker system that plugs into power and connects via HDMI, optical out cable, or USB.
+They are designed to be compact, sitting under your TV on your entertainment stand or mounted to a bracket directly under a wall-mounted TV.

 Reasons to add a sound bar to your TV

-People add sound bars to their TV because they are easy to install and will instantly improve audio quality for movies, sports, TV programs, gaming, and more.
-If you’d like to read about the difference between home theatre speaker setups and sound bars, take a look at this buying guide.
+People add sound bars to their TV because they are easy to install and instantly improve audio quality for movies, sports, TV shows, gaming, and more.
+If you’d like to read about how it’s different from other home audio setups, take a look at our home theatre speakers buying guide.

-As TVs have become thinner the size of TV speakers has become smaller.
+As TVs have become thinner, the size of TV speakers has become smaller in kind.
+Most TVs also have downward-firing speakers that can sound flat or tinny.
 With thin-panel TVs, speakers are placed under the TV or on the back of the panel.
-That placement doesn’t always produce loud audio.
+That placement doesn’t always produce loud audio either.

 Even if your TV uses digital audio enhancements to boost sound, it can’t produce the same cinematic sound quality that replicates a movie theatre experience.
-With a sound bar to amplify your TV’s audio, you’ll enjoy enhanced dialogue, clear, loud audio, and in some cases, surround sound effects.
-They can also level sound so you don’t have to turn up the volume to hear people speaking and then turn it down when a loud action sequence begins.
+With a sound bar to amplify your TV’s audio, you’ll enjoy richer, fuller audio with better clarity and detail.
+You’ll enjoy enhanced dialogue, clear audio, and in some cases, surround sound effects.
+Models with dialogue enhancement and a dedicated centre channel can also make speech easier to hear.
+They level sound so you don’t have to turn up the volume to hear people speaking and then turn it down when a loud action sequence begins.
+That’s especially useful for action-heavy movies and TV shows, gaming, or broadcast content with louder commercials.

 2. Sound bars create an instant home theatre